 The Signatur Programme supports The Music Works to deliver Gloucester’s first and only inclusive, community rehearsal space and recording studio for young people.
-Launching in July 2021, the Hub will offer Gloucester’s first fully accessible music space for over 1,000 young people/year, focussing on young people in challenging circumstances.
+Launched in July 2021, the Hub offers Gloucester’s first fully accessible music space for over 1,000 young people/year, focussing on young people in challenging circumstances.

 MUSIC OF LIFE